 - Review and complete a Policy Transmittal Sheet.
 This document is intended to help you assess the need for a proposed policy or revision and will provide important information to committees and individuals responsible for reviewing and approving your proposal.
-This transmittal sheet also ensures that policy undergo the appropriate review process.
+This transmittal sheet also ensures that policies undergo the appropriate review process.

 All new academic policy proposals or amendments to existing policies must comply with the rules stipulated in the college’s Administrative Policy and Procedural Manual.
 Specific instructions are outlined below.

 - If amending a policy, contact the provost and vice president for Academic Affairs for an official copy of the academic policy you are seeking to amend.
 Review the policy and document concerns and suggestions for improvement.